roiei/ca/README.md

 ## Purpose

 > With this CA, code can be inspected with the predefined rules regarding design rules.
-When it comes to 'Rule of Five', the CSI detects which class violates the rule and report the result.
+When it comes to 'Rule of Five', the CA detects which class violates the rule and report the result.

 &nbsp;